Intro

 Note these three key pieces in the code:

-• the Validate(data=...) argument takes a DataFrame that you want to validate
+• the Validate(data=...) argument takes a DataFrame or database table that you want to validate

 • the methods starting with col_* specify validation steps that run on specific columns